 A clause on handling access token requests in deployments with several NRFs is missing in TS 33.501 [2].

-Solution #10 addresses one part, i.e. making NF Service Consumer instance and type available to a slice specific NRF.
+Solution #10 addresses one part, i.e., making NF Service Consumer instance and type available to a slice specific NRF.
 As provided by evaluation, the solution is technical possible but seems to have high impact in realization.

 For normative work, rather a generic description is desired how to handle multiple NRF scenarios.